The High Ambitions of Multi Talented Women

 No boss, being able to wear multiple hats, dreams of having a successful business and being able to use your multi-talents.
 Creating a life on own terms with creativity, freedom, purpose, and joy.

-None of this is easy, but we are not talking about what's easy.
-I think it's more courage.
+None of this is easy, but we’re not talking about what's easy.
+We’re talking courage.

 I have felt the pressure to go "all in" at most of the jobs I have had.
 To be a "company person" who live and breathe the job and naturally think it's a fantastic company.
-The trouble is my ambitions has never lied within a specific company or job.
+But my ambitions have never lied within a specific company or job.
 My ambition in life is more to create a life I love, with people I enjoy hanging around with, with creativity, freedom, growth and new learning.
 Not devote my life to a company that can sack me when they want.